-Octopus salad with parsley
+Octopus and potato salad

 Octopus salad with parsley is a tasty appetizer typical of Mediterranean cuisine that’s always a hit on our tables thanks to its freshness and goodness.
 It’s not difficult to make, but there may be some sneaky pitfalls, and turning this seafood recipe into a success will solely depend on cooking the octopus correctly, as it needs to come out super soft.
 Then, you just have to dress it in an aromatic citronette dressing made from lemon juice, parsley, oil, and a pinch of pepper to take the flavor up a notch.
 The secret to why this octopus salad with parsley is a resounding success lies, in fact, in its simple, timeless flavor that’s always made it an appetizer that can’t be missing from the table at parties!

 To make octopus salad with parsley, first peel the carrot with a vegetable peeler, then chop it roughly 1.
 Do the same with the celery 2.
 Put a large pot of water on to boil, and add the chopped carrot, celery, an unpeeled garlic clove, the bay leaves, and season with salt and pepper 3.

 Rinse the octopus under running water 4 and, once the pot of water is boiling, dip it in the boiling water several times (4-5 will be enough) 5 to get the tentacles to curl 6.

 Then immerse the octopus fully and let it cook over medium heat for 40-45 minutes, with the lid on the pot 7.
 While the octopus is cooking, use a skimmer to remove any residue and foam that forms on the surface of the cooking water.
 Once the octopus has finished cooking, let it cool in the cooking water so that it softens.
 Next, transfer it to a cutting board: Use a knife to remove the eyes 8, then remove the beak as well.
 Cut across the part where the head is to remove it, then empty it 9.